Medically reviewed by Misty Seidenburg

 Elevate: Raise the limb above the heart to promote fluid movement through tissues that aids healing.

 Avoid anti-inflammatories: Inflammation that causes swelling is part of the body’s natural healing process.
-Some research suggests ice and anti-inflammatory medications, though initially helpful, may actually disrupt long-term tissue healing.
+Some research suggests, though initially helpful, ice and anti-inflammatory medications may disrupt long-term tissue healing.

 Compress: Using bandages or taping to pressure injured areas can reduce swelling.